-Phuket's Big Buddha is one of the island's most important and revered landmarks.
-The huge image sits on top of the Nakkerd Hills between Chalong and Kata and at 45 metres tall, can be seen from as far away as Phuket Town and Karon Beach.
+Phuket's Big Buddha is one of the most important and revered landmarks on the island.
+The huge image sits on top of the Nakkerd Hills between Chalong and Kata and, at 45 metres tall, can be seen from as far away as Phuket Town and Karon Beach.

-The lofty site offers the best 360-degree views of the island (think sweeping vistas of Phuket Town, Kata, Karon beaches, Chalong Bay and more.)
-Easily reachable via a six-kilometre road leading from Phuket's main artery, it's a must-visit island destination.
+The lofty site offers the best 360-degree views of the island, with sweeping vistas of Phuket Town, Kata, Karon, Chalong Bay and more.
+Relatively easily reachable via a winding 6-km road leading from Phuket's main artery route, it's a must-visit island destination.

-Close up to the image itself it is very peaceful and the only noises you will hear are the tinkling of small bells and the yellow Buddhist flags in the compound flapping in the wind plus soft background dharma music.
+Close up to the Phuket Big Buddha itself, the atmosphere is very peaceful.
+The only sounds to hear are the tinkling of small bells and the fluttering of yellow Buddhist flags in the compound, with soft background dharma music.

 Known among Thais as the Phra Puttamingmongkol Akenakkiri Buddha, the main statue was built in 2004 and is 25 metres across at the base.
-The whole body is layered with beautiful white Burmese marble that shines in the sun, making it a natural symbol of hope.
-The views, and the actual image itself are all breathtaking.
+The whole body is made of reinforced concrete, layered with beautiful Burmese white jade marble that shines in the sun.
+The views and the actual image itself are breathtaking.

 Here we meet again.
 We were here together in 2005 and I hope to be back again some time.
 Until then, rest in peace.

 This touching message is typical of those written on the thousands of bricks and white marble slabs used to make up the 30-million-baht statue.
 On a good day, more than 1,000 people visit the site, many donating money for the Phuket Big Buddha’s maintenance and to write messages on the purchased items for good luck and in memory of passed-away loved ones.